scacela/Python-Procedures/ReadMe.txt

 These files show my work for two projects that required the construction of various functions in Python.
 Each function is defined below.
-Parameters are either lists (vectors), or matrices (vectors of vectors).
+Arguments are either lists (vectors), or matrices (vectors of vectors).

 ------------------------------------------------------------------------